meemal/checkinworks/README.md

 A modern, accessible website for Check-in Works built with React, TypeScript, and Vite.

-## Architecture
+## Build Logic

-This project uses a **true multi-page architecture** with separate HTML files and dedicated entry points for each page.
-This is NOT a single-page application (SPA).
+This project uses a **multi-page build approach** with separate HTML entry points for each page, rather than a traditional single-page application (SPA).

 ### How It Works